qdu-bioinfo/PM_CNN/README.md

 ## Step 1:Data preprocess

 First, we need to preprocess the data to obtain our sample abundance information from the original data.
-Here, we take the data in the example file as an example to demonstrate.
+If you already have the OTU abundance table of all samples, you can skip this step.
 If you want to run PM-CNN quickly, you can jump directly to the Model training and prediction section and run the relevant commands.

 table1:
 | OTU_id | Count | Abundance |